-There will always be sensitive and controversial issues within the subjects of RSHE AND LIFE SKILLS.
+There will always be sensitive and controversial issues within the subjects of RSHE.
 These may be a matter of age and stage appropriateness, contrasting personal beliefs including disagreement with the official teaching of the Church and otherwise.
 We believe that children are best educated and protected from harm when they are provided with a safe and supportive space to discuss issues openly, within the framework of the class working agreement.
+We will make provisions for pupils to ask questions in an open setting and anonymously, providing accurate, appropriate and considerate responses.

-At the end of every lesson, pupils will be provided with an opportunity to ask questions in an open setting, and will also be provided with an opportunity to raise anonymous questions through the use of an anonymous 'worry box' which are in every classroom.
+Pupils will be provided with an opportunity to ask questions in an open setting, and will also be provided with an opportunity to raise anonymous questions through the use of an anonymous 'worry box' which are in every classroom.
 Teachers will answer questions as fully as they feel age and stage appropriate based on the level of knowledge demonstrated by pupils during the lesson.
 Teachers may delay answering a pupil's question if they need time to consult with a colleague or the school leadership team to construct an appropriate answer.
 Teachers can refuse to answer a question that they feel is inappropriate, and will never answer personal questions about their own body, personal circumstances or lifestyle choices.
 If a teacher does not answer a question, the pupil will have the reasons clearly explained and the teacher will work with the pupil to identify suitable sources of information where they can obtain an answer to their question.
 This may include encouraging the child to ask a parent or trusted adult at home.